ryoppippi/cv/ryotaro_kimura.typ

   - #styled-link("https://github.com/ryoppippi/zigcv")[zigcv] (#icon("star")140): Zig bindings for OpenCV.
 This project is a wrapper for OpenCV in Zig.
 It is a good example of how to use Zig with C++ libraries.
   - #styled-link("https://github.com/ryoppippi/nyancat.zig")[nyancat.zig] (#icon("star")23): Running `nyancat` in your terminal.
 Written in Zig.

+  === Web Development

+  I created some websites and web applications.
+Here are some of them:

+  - #styled-link("https://ryoppippi.com")[ryoppippi.com]: My personal website.
+It is built using `SvelteKit`, `UnoCSS`, and custom `markdown-it` plugins.
+I wrote all classes by hand.
+I created this without any AI/LLM tools.
+  - #styled-link("https://vim-jp-radio.com/")[Vim-JP Radio LP]: A landing page for a podcast presented by `vim-jp` community.
+  - #styled-link("https://pr.ryoppippi.com")[pr.ryoppippi.com]: A personal page to list up my recent OSS contributions.

   === Miscellaneous
   - #styled-link("https://www.youtube.com/watch?v=MngEJwk5KPU")["影のキャンバス- Silhouette on Canvas"] - Interactive art installation with projection mapping.
 Created with `kinect` and `Processing`.